xeronull/awesome-web-archiving/README.md

 * [Brozzler](https://github.com/internetarchive/brozzler) - A distributed web crawler (爬虫) that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links. *(Stable)*
 * [Cairn](https://github.com/wabarc/cairn) - A npm package and CLI tool for saving webpages. *(Stable)*
 * [Chronicler](https://github.com/CGamesPlay/chronicler) - Web browser with record and replay functionality. *(In Development)*
+* [crau](https://github.com/turicas/crau) -  crau is the way (most) Brazilians pronounce crawl, it's the easiest command-line tool for archiving the Web and playing archives: you just need alist of URLs.
 * [Crawl](https://git.autistici.org/ale/crawl) - A simple web crawler in Golang. *(Stable)*
 * [crocoite](https://github.com/promyloph/crocoite) - Crawl websites using headless Google Chrome/Chromium and save resources, static DOM snapshot and page screenshots to WARC files. *(In Development)*
 * [F(b)arc](https://github.com/justinlittman/fbarc) - A commandline tool and Python library for archiving data from [Facebook](https://www.facebook.com/) using the [Graph API](https://developers.facebook.com/docs/graph-api). *(Stable)*